aserebryakov/aserebryakov.github.io/_posts/2024-08-01-design-toolkit.markdown

 3. Use PlantUML or Mermaid for your diagrams (choose the one that can be rendered as part of Markdown in your environment).

+But if you want to know why, read further.

 ## Single Source of Truth

 The main idea behind the toolkit is: